A foothold against Parkinson's disease

 Our lab uses a variety of technology and equipment to study movement, including movement sensors, electroencephalography, electromyography, evoked potentials, responses to stimulation and audio recording.

-The involvement of cortical mechanisms in abnormal movement is a major focus of the laboratory.
-The lab also studies electrophysiology measures of general cognitive ability and specific cognitive tasks, such as speech and speech perception.
-These measurements can be tracked over time and used to study cognitive deterioration to dementia.
-Additionally, these measurements may be correlated with a wide variety of phenomena; in particular, the lab correlates its data with neuropathological, as well as behavioral, measures.
-Movement abnormalities whose natures are not yet known, such as the "yips" phenomenon in golf, are also being studied.
+A major research focus of our lab is the involvement of cortical mechanisms in abnormal movement.
+We also study electrophysiology measures of general cognitive ability and specific cognitive tasks, such as speech and speech perception.
+These measurements can be tracked over time and used to study cognitive deterioration in dementia.
+These measurements may also be correlated with neuropathological and behavioral concerns.

-Dr. Caviness' laboratory consists of personnel trained to take these neurophysiological measurements and the equipment and supplies needed to record them.
-The data are recorded digitally and stored for offline analysis.
-In addition to visual inspection — and depending on the project — the lab can perform averaging, frequency analysis and brain mapping.
+As part of our work, data are recorded digitally and stored for offline analysis.
+In addition to visual inspection, our lab can perform averaging, frequency analysis and brain mapping.
 When needed, data may be recorded outside the laboratory and brought back for analysis.

 In addition to directing the Movement Neurophysiology Lab, Dr. Caviness is a neurologist at Mayo Clinic in Phoenix/Scottsdale, Arizona, and a professor of neurology at the Mayo Clinic College of Medicine and Science.
 He is board certified in neurology, electroencephalography and other aspects of clinical neurophysiology.